microsoft/ExpressivePixelsMakeCode/README.md

 # Expressive Pixels for MakeCode

 Expressive Pixels provides support for MakeCode, enabling animations to be rendered on display arrays based on WS2812B (NeoPixels) RGB LEDs.
+For example, see the [Sparklet for the micro:bit](https://siliconsquared.com/sparkletmicrobit/).

 ## Add the Extension